Observations and Recommendations About

 Most of the ideas people share with me have already been done.
 It is rare that someone comes up with a uniquely new idea.
 Most newly-issued patents are improvements on existing patents.
 But in order to get a patent, you have to show that it isn't a logical usage of the existing patent.

 Will your product have to be made by a manufacturer already in that industry?
 Or by any number of sub-contractors who make that kind of widget or component?
 For instance, with my Wishing Wells and Golf Clubs, I sub-contract to companies that do fiberglass, rotational-molding, injection-molding, investment casting, and vacuum-forming.
 I can pick from dozens of these vendors.
 I am the manufacturer and I sub-contract to them (not altogether different than General Motors sub-contracting much of its components to other companies).
-In other words, you have a lot more options if your product can be manufactured by non-specific industry vendors.
+In other words, you have a lot more options if your product can be manufactured by industry vendors.

 If a manufacturer already in the end-product industry has to manufacture it, the best you can hope for is a tiny royalty, if they will even look at it.
 But most existing companies do not accept outside ideas because it is a huge hassle working with entrepreneurial inventors.
-We are notoriously a pain in the neck to work with because we are in love with our product and we don't appreciate the manufacturing, distribution, and marketing costs.
+Inventors are notoriously a pain in the neck to work with because we are in love with our product and most don't appreciate the manufacturing, distribution, and marketing costs.

 Note: I would NOT have developed the Vortx toy by itself.
-At $24.95 which is the amount the market will bear, it doesn't have enough margin to justify the development and other costs using my criteria on this page.
+At under $30.00, which is the amount the market will bear, it doesn't have enough margin to justify the development and other costs using my criteria on this page.
 But because I already had the floor model Wells which "pre-sold" the toys, it made sense, and has now become a great product on its own.

 I currently have 3 product lines that I market over the internet: Spiral Wishing Wells, Telescopic Golf Clubs, and PWC Rails (jet ski rails).
-If you search for those terms, or any derivations thereof, you will find my websites listed first, and several more times on the first page.
+If you search for those terms, or any derivations thereof, you will find my websites listed first, and several more times on the first page of results.
 That took time and money.
 I had to learn how to do it.
 But it is "Internet Gold" to be listed at the top of organic search results in today's marketing world.
 It is worth more than the product itself.
 In other words, when I am ready to sell one of those product lines, the organic search results will be more valuable than the patent, more valuable than the established manufacturing channels, and more valuable than the brand names.
 Remember, the most important ingredient for success is marketing.
 And top internet search results are like gold.

 Margins: I don’t spend time manufacturing or selling new "physical" products that sell for less than $100 retail, unless it is an up-sell product such as the Vortx toy, or an additional golf club or accessory.
 By "physical" I am making a distinction between products that require handling and shipping vs. downloadable software which costs less or nothing to inventory and deliver.
 For physical products, the manufacturing cost should be no more than 20% to 30% of the retail sale price.
 Otherwise, the inventory, shipping, advertising, and marketing costs make it difficult to have enough margin.
 Said another way, most of the logistical costs are the same for a $9.95 trinket as for a $300 golf club.
 But the little trinket wouldn't even cover the hassle, even if 100% of it was profit...unless people purchase a dozen or more at a time.

 Another benefit to a downloadable product is that it is much easier to sell internationally.
 And that is a MUCH larger market place than the USA alone.
 Although I ship Wishing Wells and Golf Clubs all over the world, my international success is limited a little by the logistics of delivery and distribution.
 The cost of shipping can result in a no-sale.
-The only limiting international factor for Voxwire is language, and that was fairly easy to solve.
+The only limiting international factor for Voxwire was language, and that was fairly easy to solve.
 Thankfully, English is the predominant international language so there are plenty of customers before having to get into translating websites and instructions.

 So if you have a knowledge base that can fill a niche market, that can be a lot easier way to make money than inventing and marketing a product.